 2 eggs, lightly beaten, preferably from pastured chickens

-1 teaspoon baking powder, aluminum free, [what I use]
+1 teaspoon baking powder, aluminum free, [I use Rumford]

 2 tablespoons butter or coconut oil, melted [I use Kerrygold butter or Tropical Traditions coconut oil]

-1 cup whole wheat flour, freshly ground if possible [what I use when I don't have freshly ground] (see below for gluten and grain-free version)
+1 cup whole wheat flour, freshly ground if possible [I use sprouted whole wheat or Einkorn] (see below for gluten and grain-free version)

 Combine buckwheat flour and whole wheat flour in a large bowl.
 Add buttermilk and soak overnight (12 to 24 hours).
 Add remaining ingredients and mix with a wire whisk until large lumps disappear.
 Thin with a little water if the batter is too thick.
 Cook on a lightly oiled (use coconut oil) griddle or skillet over medium-high heat.

 We ate these pancakes with Kerrygold butter and organic maple syrup, but you could top them with raw honey, fresh fruit, or fruit syrup.